WowzaMediaSystems/wsc-fastly-token-auth-examples/README.md

 * [Protect a Wowza CDN on Fastly stream target with token authentication using the Wowza Streaming Cloud REST API](https://www.wowza.com/docs/protect-a-wowza-cdn-on-fastly-stream-target-with-token-authentication-using-the-wowza-streaming-cloud-rest-api)
 * [Protect a Wowza CDN on Fastly stream target with token authentication in Wowza Streaming Cloud](https://www.wowza.com/docs/protect-a-wowza-cdn-on-fastly-stream-target-with-token-authentication-in-wowza-streaming-cloud)

-The contents of this package include a Ruby implementation that contains a command-line application.
+Each implementation in this package contains a command-line application.
 The output is a string that includes some of the options and the generated HMAC value.
 This string is a valid query string name/value pair and should be added to the playlist URL of the protected stream.

 ## Options